25prabhu10/notes/docs/Non-Sorted/Interview/FrontEnd.md

     - Module: `ng generate module`

 15. Angular 12 routing (All about routing and handling navigation.)
-16. Inter-Component Communication (Parent, Child) - `@Input`, `@Output`, `Event Emitter`, etc
+16. Inter-Component Communication (Parent, Child) - `@Input`, `@Output`, `Event Emitter`, etc...
 17. Unit Testing of Type-Script code using Jasmine / karma framework
 18. What is NGRx/redux in angular slash react and why are we using it what are the advantages of NCRx/redux?
     - RxJS is a library for composing asynchronous and callback-based code in a functional, reactive style using Observables.
-Many APIs such as HttpClient produce and consume RxJS Observables and also uses operators for processing observables.
+Many APIs such as HttpClient produce and consume RxJS Observables and also uses operators for processing observables

 19. How do you structure your angular project?
 20. Why we use reducers and components and what should we put in each and why?